Contracts and IP

 Who can receive DOE funding as a result of the HPC4Mtls solicitation?

-DOE funding is intended to support national laboratory staff and time on HPC systems to work with industrial members of the energy technology sector to accelerate the discovery, design, and development of materials for severe environments that will enable transformational power generation technologies.
+DOE funding is intended to support national laboratory staff and time on HPC systems to work with industrial members of the energy technology sector to improve manufacturing processes and accelerate the discovery, design, and development of materials.
 U.S. industry, as well as for profit and nonprofit organizations that support them, cannot receive direct funding from this solicitation.

 What is the required amount of the participant contributed funding and what will it be used for?

-An amount equal to 20% of the DOE funding must be provided by the successful U.S. Industry, University, nonprofit, or energy technologies supporting businesses to fund their involvement in the project.
-For example, if a $300,000 award was made to a project to support the national lab participation, the awardee must contribute a minimum of $60k.
+For Demonstration projects, an amount equal to 20% of the DOE funding must be provided by the successful U.S. Manufacturer, nonprofit, or manufacturing supporting businesses to fund their involvement in the project.
+For example, if a $300,000 award was made to a project to support the national lab participation, the awardee must contribute a minimum of $60K .
 This typically funds the awardee staff to provide an industry perspective on the challenge being faced, data to describe the problem and potential solution, and data to validate the solution.

 Can the cost share be waived under special circumstances?

-Yes, a special Cost Share Waiver is available for Domestic Institutions of Higher Education, Domestic Nonprofit Entities, or U.S., State, Local, or Tribal Government Entities, which may reduce the 20% participant contribution.
+Yes, a special Cost Share Waiver is available for Domestic Nonprofit Entities, or U.S., State, Local, or Tribal Government Entities, which may reduce the 20% participant contribution.
 The Assistant Secretary for the Office of Energy Efficiency and Renewable Energy has issued a Cost Share Reduction determination pursuant to Section 988(b)(3) of the Energy Policy Act of 2005 that is applicable to certain entities applying under this call.

 Are there requirements on the source of the participant contribution?